-A public water system (PWS) is defined as a system for the provision of water for human consumption through pipes or other constructed conveyances that has 15 or more service connections, or regularly serves at least 25 individuals daily for at least 60 days out of the year.
+A public water system (PWSs) is defined as a system for the provision of water for human consumption through pipes or other constructed conveyances that has 15 or more service connections, or regularly serves at least 25 individuals daily for at least 60 days out of the year.

-PWS are divided into three principle classifications: community water systems (CWS), nontransient noncommunity water systems (NTNC), and transient noncommunity water systems (TNC).
-Wholesale water systems are also regulated as public water systems although they may not serve water directly to individual customers or service connections.
+PWSs are divided into three principal classifications: community water systems (CWSs), nontransient noncommunity water systems (NTNCs), and transient noncommunity water systems (TNCs).

-Community water systems serve cities, towns and other areas with at least 15 service connections or 25 yearlong residents.
-Examples include water districts, cities, mutual water companies, mobile home parks and farm labor housing.
+Community water systems serve cities, towns, and other areas with at least 15 service connections or 25 year-long residents.
+Examples include water districts, cities, mutual water companies, mobile home parks, and farm labor housing.